aufartirta/aufartirta.github.io/_posts/2024-02-16-ai-in-political-campaigns.md

 <!--more-->

-<h2>The Ethical Dilemma of the 2024 Presidential Election in Indonesia</h2>
+## The Ethical Dilemma of the 2024 Presidential Election in Indonesia

 The 2024 Indonesian presidential campaign presents a complex case in the ethical discourse on AI usage in a political context.
 One candidate’s campaign team has fully embraced AI to generate media, which raises serious questions about ethics and intent.
 A clear example, reimagining **a controversial figure** in an overly positive light isn’t just creative -- it’s manipulative.
 This is not just about clever marketing; it's about the integrity of democracy.